Introducing curated Collections

 When Berlin's recent revival kicked off, Prenzlauer Berg was transformed into a diverse, youthful neighbourhood, with plenty of cafes and art galleries.
 Located north-east of Mitte, it's now known as more of an eco-friendly family area, with excellent transport links and local amenities.

-The Neighbourhood in Berlin-Prenzlauer Berg
+The Berlin-Prenzlauer Berg Neighbourhood

 Prenzlauer Berg's properties tend to have a high proportion of Wilhelmine (late 19th century) designs, including some of the most beautiful apartments for rent in Berlin.
 Great cafes and bookshops make it appealing as well.